Who Are The New York Yankees Biggest Rivals?

 The rivalry between the Yankees and Houston Astros is a relatively new one, kicking off in 2017 and escalating since then.
 The Yankees and Astros were competing for the American League Championship in a seven-game series that ended with the Astros winning the pennant and going on to win the World Series.
 José Altuve, the Astros’ second baseman, also beat out Yankees player Aaron Judge for the AL MVP that year in a contentious race, with most fans believing Judge was more worthy of the award.

 They faced off again in the ALCS in 2019, but Houston pulled out the win in only six games.
 The Astros went on to lose in the World Series to the Washington Nationals, but the larger story came after the season.
 In 2017, the season in which the Yankees lost to the Astros in the ALCS, Houston had been stealing signs from the Yankees’ players and alerting their batters which pitches were about to come.
 They banged on trash cans in the dugout to signal whether a fastball or breaking pitch was coming, giving them a distinct and illegal advantage over their opponents.

 Since that 2017 season, Yankees fans and players have held a special hatred for the Astros.
 The cheating scandal prevented the Yankees from making the 2017 World Series, led to the firing of Manager Joe Girardi, and kept Aaron Judge from winning Rookie of the Year and AL MVP in the same year.
+In 2022, the Yankees and Astros once again faced off in the ALCS.
+This time, the Astros swept the Yankees, winning the series 4-0 and ending Aaron Judge’s historic home run-hitting season.
 This rivalry is not cooling down any time soon!

 Are the LA Dodgers and NY Yankees Baseball Rivals?